Kobee Installation Guide

 The Kobee Server and Web Application need to be installed on the same host.
 The Kobee Agent and Commandline can be installed on remote hosts.
 For a complete installation, you need to install exactly 1 Kobee Server and Web Application, and at least 1 Kobee Agent.

-The Kobee Web Application is an interface to the Kobee administration, and must be deployed in Apache Tomcat.
+The Kobee Web Application provides an interface for managing the Kobee administration, and must be deployed in Apache Tomcat.
+It also includes the Kobee REST API, which allows programmatic interaction and integration with scripts, external applications, or standalone tools.

 The Kobee Server consists of 2 different components: